-Written complaints, compliments and suggestions about the application process and appeals against the outcome of the short listing should be addressed for the attention of the Vice Principal Personnel and Resources preferably by e-mail to email@example.com or alternatively by letter within 10 working days of the receipt of notification of the outcome of your application.
-The Vice Principal Personnel and Resources will fully investigate the matter and endeavour to respond to the appellant’s satisfaction within 10 working days.
-The Vice Principal Personnel and Resources decision is final and there is no further appeal against the outcome of the short listing process.
+Written complaints, compliments and suggestions about the application process and appeals against the outcome of the short listing should be addressed for the attention of the Head of Human Resources by e-mail to email@example.com or alternatively by letter within 10 working days of the receipt of notification of the outcome of your application.
+The Head of Human Resources will fully investigate the matter and endeavour to respond to the appellant’s satisfaction within 10 working days.
+The Head of Human Resources decision is final and there is no further appeal against the outcome of the short listing process.

-If you have any queries at any stage of the recruitment process please do not hesitate to contact the personnel department on 01384 363 062.
+If you have any queries at any stage of the recruitment process please do not hesitate to contact the human resources department on 01384 363 065.

 Download the above applicant advice and guidance information (69kB).